Basildon railway station opened on Monday 25th November

 gates.
 This access area was widened during refurbishment with turnstiles installed.
 Each of

-access but both are now 'open'.
+access but these were later removed and both are now 'open'.

 The main contractor involved in its